NickVonImhof/custom-enchants/README.md

 - #### Flamethrower
     - Max lvl: 5
-    - Shoot flames where you are looking.
+    - Hold to shoot flames where you are looking.
 Higher levels will increase the speed and longevity of the flame projectile.

 - #### Fulmination
     - Max lvl: 5
     - Hold to charge up your fulmination.
-Release to fire a projectile that will explode on contact with anything, causing a bigger explosion based off of how long you charged it.
+Release to fire a projectile that will explode on contact with anything, causing a bigger explosion based off of how much you charged it.
 Higher levels will increase the rate of charge, as well as the maximum charge.

 - #### Wither Skull
     - Max lvl: 3